scipp/scipp/doc/type-erased-prototype.md

 // Use DatasetView to operate on variables with different dimensions, anything
 // that does not share all dimensions must be const:
 DatasetView<const Variable::SpectrumMask, Variable::Value, Variable::Error> view(d);
-for (auto &item : view) { // Iterates, e.g, Dimension::Spectrum and Dimension::Tof
+for (auto &item : view) { // Iterates, e.g., Dimension::Spectrum and Dimension::Tof
   if (item.get<const Variable::SpectrumMask>()) { // Returns the same regardless of the Tof position of the iterator.
     item.value() = 0.0;
     item.error() = 0.0;